 Housed at the Tulane University School of Public Health and Tropical Medicine, The Region 6 South Central Public Health Training Center partners with various agencies and organizations to achieve a comprehensive regional approach to workforce development.
-Key partners of the Training Center include the Texas Health Institute (THI), Oklahoma Public Health Training Center at the Oklahoma University Health Sciences Center, University of New Mexico Health Sciences Center, Louisiana Public Health Institute (LPHI), Southern Plains Tribal Health Board, Oklahoma Public Health Association (OPHA), Albuquerque Area Southwest Tribal Epidemiology Center (AASTEC), Nuestra Salud, Texas Association of City and County Health Officials (TACCHO) and New Orleans Health Department (NOHD).
+Key partners of the Training Center include the Key partners of the Training Center include Texas Health Institute (THI), University of Oklahoma Health Sciences Center (OUHSC), University of New Mexico College of Public Health (UNM), Southern Plains Tribal Health Board (SPTHB), CHWA/Nuestra Salud, Louisiana Public Health Institute (LPHI), New Orleans Health Department (NOHD), Texas Association of City and County Health Officials (TACCHO), Louisiana Office Of Public Health (LOPH), Albuquerque Area Southwest Tribal Epidemiology Center (AASTEC), Oklahoma Public Health Association (OPHA), Texas Department of State Health Services (DSHS), University of Arkansas for Medical Sciences (UAMS) Fay W. Boozman College of Public Health and the University of Texas Medical Branch (UTMB) Public Health Program.